olton/Metro-UI-CSS/README.md

 As of **version 4.4.0**, this project is licensed under the **GPLv3** license.
 An **MIT** licensed version is available for an annual subscription [here](https://xscode.com/olton/Metro-UI-CSS) and for **Patrons** on [Patreon](https://www.patreon.com/metroui?fan_landing=true).
 In addition to the permissive license, paying users will receive **ongoing priority support** for any issue that might arise by my personal email **serhii@pimenov.com.ua**.
+> Subscribers and Patrons will get access to my special Metro 4 repo with MIT license.

 ### Donation on Patreon
 ![Donations on Patreon](https://img.shields.io/badge/Patrons-4-green.svg)